 The Main Types of Literature review

-The experimental approach involves identifying some of the already existing information about a specific subject and analyzing whether there are any gaps in knowledge in the content.
+The experimental approach involves identifying some of the already existing information about a specific subject and analyzing any gaps in knowledge in the content.
 On the other hand, theoretical reviews involve the following steps:

 i.
 Identifying and critically reading the existing literary works in a particular subject matter.

 ii.
 Summarizing and writing the main ideas of a review.

 A literature review can either be in a stand-alone form or as part of a research article as explained in the section below:

 Every research project begins with an introduction to the topic of the assignment.
 The aim of having a review in the introductory part is to introduce the report's audience to the importance of the study.
 Individuals should conduct an extensive search of literary work in various online platforms.
 Literature review in a research article should contain the following elements:

 • A background to enable readers to understand the topic of a report.

 • Recent developments in the field of study can be organized in various formats to help readers understand how research has evolved.

 • Comparing and contrasting the content of different studies about the research topic.
 The review helps to identify existing gaps in knowledge that should be worked upon during a study.